MichaelJFlynn/CellularAutomata/README.md

-I might eventually make a tutorial on how to do this, it is really simple and can lead to some pretty interesting things, perhaps even a new kind of science??
+I might eventually make a tutorial on how to do this, it is really simple and can lead to some pretty interesting things, perhaps even a New Kind of Science??